Thai Sawankhalok Lidded Pottery Jar | Circa 15th-16th Century

 Description

-This Sawankhalok ceramic bowl is a fine example of Thai pottery, produced during the height of the Sawankhalok kilns in northern Thailand.
-The bowl features a dark underglaze decorated with intricate patterns of birds, beasts, and floral motifs, reflecting both local Thai artistry and influences from Chinese, Vietnamese, and Khmer ceramic traditions.
-Its rounded form, earthy glaze, and symbolic ornamentation embody the craftsmanship and aesthetic refinement of the Sukhothai cultural era.
+This Sawankhalok ceramic bowl is a refined example of Thai pottery produced during the flourishing of the Sawankhalok kilns in northern Thailand.
+The vessel features dark underglaze decoration depicting birds, beasts, and floral motifs—imagery reflecting both local Thai artistic traditions and influences from Chinese, Vietnamese, and Khmer ceramic styles.
+Its rounded form, earthy glaze, and carefully balanced ornamentation embody the craftsmanship and aesthetic refinement associated with the Sukhothai cultural era.

 Features

-- Dark underglaze decoration with animals, birds, and floral motifs
+- Dark underglaze decoration featuring animals, birds, and floral motifs

 Cultural Significance